nickcox/cd-extras/readme.md

 ~/documents/WindowsPowerShell> _
 ```

 Note that CD_PATHs are _not_ searched when an absolute or relative path is given.
-Example:

 ```powershell